benalexau/ibconnect/testserver/README.md

 TestServer
 ==========

-The files in this directory are not part of IB Connect, but they will help you test it.
+The files in this directory are not part of GoIB, but they will help you test it.

 * [Trader Workstation](http://www.interactivebrokers.com/en/pagemap/pagemap_APISolutions.php)
   (contained in file ``unixmacosx-*.jar``) is the official, unmodified